gopheracademy/gopheracademy-web/content/advent-2017/parsing-with-antlr4-and-go.md

     whereas LL(\*) parsers encode the logic in its control flow, making it more comprehensible.

-  * Finally Antlr is agnostic to the target language.
+  * Finally ANTLR is agnostic to the target language.
 A single grammar can be used to generate parsers in Java, Go, C, etc. Unlike Bison/Yacc which typically embeds target language code into the grammar, making it harder to port.

-## Installing Antlr4
+## Installing ANTLR v4

-Antlr4 is a Java 1.7 application, that generates the Go code needed to parse your language.
-During development Java is needed, but once the parser is built only Go and the [Antlr library](https://godoc.org/github.com/antlr/antlr4/runtime/Go/antlr) is required.
-The Antlr site has [documentation](https://github.com/antlr/antlr4/blob/master/doc/getting- started.md) on how to install this on multiple platforms, but in brief, you can do the following:
+ANTLR is a Java 1.7 application, that generates the Go code needed to parse your language.
+During development Java is needed, but once the parser is built only Go and the [ANTLR runtime library](https://godoc.org/github.com/antlr/antlr4/runtime/Go/antlr) is required.
+The ANTLR site has [documentation](https://github.com/antlr/antlr4/blob/master/doc/getting- started.md) on how to install this on multiple platforms, but in brief, you can do the following: